 - Partner provides partner description, project ID, and so on.

-- Google Partner Engineer creates the partner's entity in the GCP Marketplace system.
+- Google Partner Engineer creates the partner's entity in the Google Cloud Marketplace system.

 - Google Partner Engineer whitelists Partner Portal in partner's project.